rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 ```

 ### Readiness check

-- At this point you should have access to the following commands in your Command Prompt window
+- At this point you should have access to the following commands in your CMD window
 ```
 - git --help
 - npm -l